jimfleax/matrix-template/README.md

 - **State management** tools like Redux or Context API.
 - **Tailwind CSS** for faster and more flexible styling.
 - **Node.js** or other back-end frameworks for database connectivity.

+# I have currently stopped working on this